almazkun/almazkun.github.io/README.md

 # Some Quotes
+> There are 2 hardest problems in computer science: 2.
+Naming things.
+1. Order guarantee.
+3. Off-by-one errors.

 > Nanosecond is a time taken to evaluate and reject your job application.

 > My style of programming: Brutally intuitive style.